Pheyishayor001/Nesus-Installation-Bash-Script/README.md

 If the service is active, ensure **port 8081** is open in your security group.
 You can then access Nexus in your web browser at:

 - **Public IP**: YourPublicIP:8081

+**NOTE**
+If Nexus is active when you check the status, but it still doesn't load on your browser when you listen on port :8081, this might be because nexus is still loading in the background.
+You can run the prompt below to watch/observe the startup process: sudo tail -f /opt/sonatype-work/nexus3/log/nexus.log

+This behaviour was observed on Vagrant Ubuntu VMs.